Er zijn geen nieuwe positieve gevallen van Covid-19

 There are no additional positive case of Covid-19.

-On October 12th there are 36 active cases of Covid-19 on Bonaire.
-93 persons have recovered and 2 persons have been admitted to hospital.
-The people who tested positive are informed and in isolation.
+On October 13th there are 33 active cases of Covid-19 on Bonaire.
+96 persons have recovered and 2 persons have been admitted to hospital.

 Public Health noticed that the number of people having themselves tested is currently decreasing.
 It remains important that everyone gets tested in case they have complaints.
 Call 0800-0800 if you have any symptoms related to Covid-19.
 Maintain the hygiene instructions to prevent contamination with the coronavirus.
 Protect yourself and the people around you.